Men's 100 metres world record progression: Records since 1977

 Since 1975, the IAAF has accepted separate automatically electronically timed records for events up to 400 metres.
 Starting on January 1, 1977, the IAAF has required fully automatic timing to the hundredth of a second for these events.

 Jim Hines' October 1968 Olympic gold medal run was the fastest recorded fully electronic 100 metre race up to that date, at 9.95 seconds.
 Track and Field News has compiled an unofficial list of automatically timed records starting with the 1964 Olympics and Bob Hayes' gold medal performance there.
 Those marks are included in the progression.

+The event is linked on some of the dates.

 Low-altitude record progression 1968–1987

 The IAAF considers marks set at high altitude as acceptable for record consideration.
 However, high altitude can significantly assist sprint performances.
-One estimate suggests times in the 200 m sprint can be assisted by between 0.09 s and 0.14 s with the maximum allowable tailing wind of (2.0 m/s), and gain 0.3 s at altitudes over 2000 m.
+One estimate suggests times in the 200 m sprint can be assisted by between 0.09s and 0.14s with the maximum allowable tailing wind of 2.0 m/s, and gain 0.3s at altitudes over 2000m.
 For this reason, unofficial low-altitude record lists have been compiled.

 After the IAAF started to recognise only electronic times in 1977, the then-current record and subsequent record were both set at altitude.
 It was not until 1987 that the world record was equalled or surpassed by a low-altitude performance.
 The following progression of low-altitude records therefore starts with Hines's low-altitude "record" when the IAAF started to recognise only electronic timing in 1977, and continues to Lewis's low-altitude performance that equalled the high-altitude world record in 1987.
 (Ben Johnson's 9.95 run in 1986 and 9.83 run in 1987 are omitted.)